Charmed-strange tetraquarks and their decays in a potential quark model: Abstract

 \section{Abstract}

 In the framework of a nonrelativistic potential quark model, we investigate the mass spectrum of the $1S$-wave charmed-strange tetraquark states of $cn\bar{s}\bar{n}$ and $cs\bar{n}\bar{n}$ ($n=u$ or $d$) systems.
 The tetraquark system is solved by a correlated Gaussian method.
 With the same parameters fixed by the meson spectra, we obtained the mass spectra for the $1S$-wave tetraquark states.
 Furthermore, based on the predicted tetraquark spectra we estimate their rearrangement decays in a quark-exchange model.
-We find that the resonances $X_0(2900)^0$ and $T^a_{c\bar{s}0}(2900)^{++/0}$ reported from LHCb may be assigned to be the lowest $1S$-wave tetraquark states $\bar{T}_{cs0}^f(2818)$ and $T^{a}_{c\bar{s}0}(2828)$ classified in the quark model, respectively.
+We find that the rearrangement decays of the tetraquarks may be mainly driven by the spin-spin interactions.
+The resonances $X_0(2900)^0$ and $T^a_{c\bar{s}0}(2900)^{++/0}$ reported from LHCb may be assigned to be the lowest $1S$-wave tetraquark states $\bar{T}_{cs0}^f(2818)$ and $T^{a}_{c\bar{s}0}(2828)$ classified in the quark model, respectively.
 It also allows us to extract the couplings for the initial tetraquark states to their nearby $S$-wave interaction channels.
 We find that some of these couplings turn out to be sizeable.
-For $\bar{T}_{cs0}^f(2818)$ and $T^{a}_{c\bar{s}0}(2828)$ their couplings to $D^*\bar{K}^*$ and $D^*K^*$, respectively, are found to be large.
 Following the picture of the wavefunction renormalization for the near-threshold strong $S$-wave interactions, the sizeable coupling strengths can be regarded as an indication of their dynamic origins as candidates for hadronic molecules.
 Furthermore, our predictions suggest that signals for the $1S$-wave charmed-strange tetraquark states can also be searched in the other channels, such as $D^0K^+$, $D^+K^+$, $D^{*+}K^-$, $D^{*+}K^+$, $D^{*0}K^+$, $D^0\bar{K}^{*0}$, $D_s^+\rho^0$, etc.